travis-ci/docs-travis-ci-com/user/multi-cpu-architectures.md

 The `.travis.yml` file above creates a 2x2 [build matrix](/user/customizing-the-build/#build-matrix): compilers x each architecture.

 There are many options available and using the `matrix.include` key is essential to include any specific entries.
-For example, this matrix would route builds to the arm64 and amd64 architecture queues:
+For example, this matrix would route builds to the arm64 and amd64 architecture environments:

 ```yaml
 matrix: